 Prime Minister of Israel

 Binyamin Netanyahu (b.
 1949) Two-time prime minister of Israel, he fought in both the 1967 and ’73 wars.
+Netanyahu was a special forces operative in the IDF’s elite Sayeret Matkal unit for five years, participating in some of Israel’s most daring missions.
 His political career started off as ambassador to the U.N.
 Later he would serve as Israel’s finance minister, foreign minister, health minister, pension affairs minister and economic strategy minister.
 Netanyahu holds a B.Sc in architecture and an M.Sc in business from MIT and studied political science at Harvard.
 While in America, he went by the name Ben Nitay, a reference to the Talmudic sage Nitay HaArbeli, whose most famous dictum is “Distance yourself from a bad neighbour, do not associate with a wicked person and do not despair of retribution.”
 (Pirkei Avot 1:7) Interestingly, Netanyahu is the only Israeli prime minister in history to have actually been born in Israel.
 He has written five books.
 He is also a descendant of the Vilna Gaon.

 From the History Vault